bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

-If the tape wasn't too worn, too stretched and hadn't got too hot or too damp, it wasn't wound too tight, and wasn't an 8th generation copy from a chain of people's mums' dual cassette decks with Hi-Speed Dubbing, it might load.
-But only if the impatient kids didn't shock the tape heads by jumping about the room, or squabbled too roughly.
+If the tape wasn't too worn, too stretched and hadn't got too hot or too damp, it wasn't wound too tight, and wasn't an 8th generation copy from a chain of people's mums' dual cassette decks (the ones with Hi-Speed Dubbing) it might load.
+But only if the impatient kids didn't shock the tape heads by jumping about the room, or squabbling too roughly.
 And so your game would be ready to play in 3-4 minutes.

 That 4 minutes felt like a whole day.